Riggs Road Line: History

 None of the proposals went through due to public feedback.

 During the COVID-19 pandemic, all route R1 service was suspended and route R2 was reduced to operate on its Saturday schedule beginning on March 16, 2020.
 However on March 18, 2020, route R2 was further reduced to operate on its Sunday schedule with weekend service suspended beginning on March 21, 2020.
 Route R1 was brought back to service on August 23, 2020 while route R2 resumed its regular schedule on the same day.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all R1 service.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.

 Better Bus Redesign

 In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.

 In April 2023, WMATA launched its Draft Visionary Network.
 As part of the drafts, the Riggs Road Line was simplified into just the R2 and named Route MD244.
 The Calverton loop was replaced with a bidirectional routing along Calverton Boulevard.
-Service on Metzerott Road was also replaced by the proposed Route MD246.
+Service on Metzerott Road was replaced by the proposed Route MD246.

 During WMATA's Revised Draft Visionary Network, WMATA renamed the MD244 into the P13 and changed to have both the R1 and R2 operate as a single route between Fort Totten and White Oak Medical Center via Adelphi.
 The route would follow the current R2 routing with the Calverton loop turning bidirectional along Calverton Boulevard, but would also loop around Adelphi via Metzerott Road, New Hampshire Avenue, and Adelphi Road on some trips.
 Every other weekday rush hour and Saturday trip before 8:00 pm would only operate between Fort Totten and the Adelphi Loop.
 Service operating to White Oak would skip the Adelphi Loop and remain on Riggs Road.
 The MD246 was also renamed to the P36 and kept its same routing.
 All changes were then proposed during WMATA's 2025 Proposed Network.

 During the proposed 2025 Network changes, the P13 and P36 were dropped from the proposal and instead replaced by Routes P15 and P16.
 The P15 operates a similar routing to the R1, but was rerouted to follow the R2 and operate inside the Lewisdale Neighborhood via East-West Highway, 23rd Avenue, and University Boulevard before resuming its service to the Adelphi Loop.
 The P16 followed the R2 almost entirely, with the Calverton loop turning bidirectional along Calverton Boulevard, similar to the former P13 proposal.

-On November 21, 2024, WMATA approved its Better Bus Redesign Network, with service on the College Park Line being simplified.
+On November 21, 2024, WMATA approved its Better Bus Redesign Network, with service on the Riggs Road Line being simplified.

 Beginning on June 29, 2025, Route R1 was renamed to Route P15 and rerouted to serve the Lewisdale neighborhood, with the rest of the routing remaining the same.
 Route R2 was renamed to Route P16 and was rerouted to not serve Cherry Hill Road, and instead have bidirectional service along Calverton Boulevard.